 Canadians love investing in real estate.
 And for many retirees today, this has definitely paid off (especially those in Toronto and Vancouver!)
 There are several ways that you can get retirement income from real estate:

 - Primary Residence – Can take out a Home Equity Line of Credit (HELOC).
-You can also sell your home, and live in a smaller one when you retire.
-With the primary residence tax-free allowance you get all the capital gains for free.
+You can also sell your home and live in a smaller one when you retire.
+With the primary residence tax-free allowance, you get all the capital gains for free.

-- Rental Income – If you have residential or commercial property, you can rent it out for extra income
+- Rental Income – If you have a residential or commercial property, you can rent it out for extra income

 - Airbnb – You can rent out a room or two in your existing property.
 Not only can you earn some extra money, but you can meet interesting people from around the world.